 One other consideration is the time and money it takes to close.
 As you look into conventional cash-out refinance options, you’ll soon discover there are some high closing costs, and closing will take around 45 days.

 On the other hand, a private loan comes with a few advantages:

-- We can fund cash-out loans in a week in some cases, and most deals fund in two weeks or less.
+- We can Cash-Out Refinance a Rental Property in a week in some cases, and most deals fund in two weeks or less.

 - Although three will be costs, you may be able to skip some costs like escrow and appraisal fees.

 If you need cash and you are either not able to get approved, or it will take too long, we can help.
 Private loans can be cheaper in the long run.
 Despite higher rates, we can get your deal done fast.
 After all, you can refinance out of this loan later when you do meet conventional loan requirements.

 Interest Rates for Investment Properties is at an All-Time Low